AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Overloading and qualified expressions
 -------------------------------------

-While we have mentioned it in the enumerations section TODOPUTLINK there is a general concept of Ada which is the notion of overloading of names.
+Ada has a general concept of name overloading, which we saw earlier in the section on enumeration types TODOPUTLINK.

-Let's take a simple example: It is possible in Ada to have functions that have the same name, but different arguments.
+Let's take a simple example: it is possible in Ada to have functions that have the same name, but different types for their parameters.

 .. code:: ada